picosh/docs/posts/ops.md

 for any direct, indirect, incidental, lost profits, special, consequential, punitive or exemplary damages.

-# Analytics

-We are committed to zero browser-based tracking or trying to identify visitors.
-This means we do not try to understand the user based on cookies or IP address.
-We do not store personally identifiable information.

-However, in order to provide a better service, we do have some analytics on content.
-List of metrics we track for content:

-- anonymous view counts

-We might also inspect the headers of HTTP requests to determine some tertiary information about the request.
-For example we might inspect the User-Agent or Referer to filter out requests from bots.

 # Account Terms

 The user is responsible for all content posted and all actions performed with